endeavorcomm/le-cms/setup-cert-mgmt-system.md

 # Setup Centralized Certificate Management

-## Setup servers that will host websites
+## Setup servers that will use the certificates

 Login as a user with sudo privileges, then create the certbot user.
 You'll need to remember the password for steps further below